 – the development of new skills and artistic innovation in Rural and Green Arts Practice.

-To register interest in the mentoring and slow art and sustainability opportunities, contact: [email protected] / 01756 748529
+To register interest in the mentoring and sustainability opportunities, contact: [email protected] / 01756 748529